 The District owns two 911 response stations located in Woodland Park and Florissant.
 We have 2 ALS crews stationed in Woodland Park and 1 ALS crew stationed in Florissant.
 Additionally, UPRHSD has an Administration Facility in Woodland Park that houses the Community Paramedic Program and the Education Classroom.

 We employ full-time paramedics and EMTs, as well as part-time paramedics and EMTs.
 Our 3 shifts work 24 hours a day, 7 days a week.
 The department owns 7 advanced life support ambulances and operates three Paramedic ambulances, 4 Alternative Care Transport vehicles (SUV), and 2 administration vehicles.
 The District employs 60 people including 16 Paramedics, 26 EMTs, and 8 full-time paramedic supervisors.

-As members of Ute Pass Regional Ambulance District we are committed to:
+As members of Ute Pass Regional Health Service District, we are committed to:

-being patient, flexible to change, and a productive part of our community and Ute Pass Regional Ambulance District.
+- Being patient, flexible to change, and a productive part of our community and the Ute Pass Regional Health Service District.